 Mail It Out

 Send them by USPS certified mail with return receipt.
 I recommend making a full copy of everything you are sending including your cover letter.
 If your case is in collections, you should call NYS Civil Enforcement.
 Let them know you mailed out a NYS Offer In Compromise and to place a collection hold on your account while it is pending.

 I Don’t Want to Do it Myself

 If you rather not do this yourself, feel free to contact us.
 Our tax attorneys are experts in NYS and IRS Offers In Compromise.
 We only work on tax debt issues to guarantee you the best results.
-Give us a call at (888) 515-4TAX (4829), fill out our contact form, or click our live chat to talk directly to a tax attorney.
+Fill out our contact form, or click our live chat to talk directly to a tax attorney.